SEllersgaard/SEllersgaard.github.io/_posts/2023-03-27-portfolio.md

 At the end all portfolios will have their variance and Sharpe ratio computed.
 As usual, we'll repeat this entire process 1000 times.

-For a given matrix of simulated returns, the following function computes the wealth paths of the five strategies:
+For a given matrix of simulated returns, the following function computes the wealth paths of the five strategies.

 ```python
 π_eql = np.ones(M)/M #equally weighted portfolio